... Skip to main content

 What if I accidentally hit someone?

 The application of force must be intentional.
-Accidentally hitting someone during the course of an epileptic seizure, for example, would not constitute an assault.
-Likewise, The touching that occurs due to the normal jostling that takes place in a crowded bus is an example of the unintentional or accidental application of force that will not lead to an assault conviction.
+Accidentally hitting someone during an epileptic seizure would not constitute an assault.
+Similarly, the jostling that occurs on a crowded bus — unintentional, incidental contact — will not lead to an assault conviction.
+A reflex action is not an assault either.

 What is the difference between an assault, an assault with a weapon, an assault causing bodily harm and an aggravated assault?